YoungokCha/antenna_keyword/README.md

 ```
 ## 2. Embedding keywords

-Using a pre-trained word embedding model, Mat2Vec, which is built from an unsupervised word embedding using 3.3 million scientific abstracts,
+This is the code for using a pre-trained word embedding model.

 ```python
 model = Word2Vec.load("models/pretrained_embeddings")